ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

 #.
-Type the following at the prompt (if you are logging into an interactive node, replace "ng-login01" with the name of that active node):
+Type the following at the prompt (if you are logging into an interactive node, replace "ng-login01" with the name of that interactive node):

    ``ssh -X ng-login01``

-   You may see a message that begins "The authenticity of host...." and ends with "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
+   You may see a message that begins "The authenticity of host...." and ends with "Are you sure you want to continue connecting (yes/no/[fingerprint])?"
 You may safely type ``yes`` then hit **return**.

 #.
 Enter your NCSA (kerberos) password at the prompt.
 You **won't see your characters** echoed back to the screen; just type it blindly.